icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-establishment.md

 Not specifying the `MaxHeaderSize` setting is equivalent to specifying its default value, 16,383.
 This default value allows to encode the size of request and response headers on no more than 2 bytes.

-If a client or server does not want to use this default value, it sends its desired value to the peer in the Settings frame.
+If a client or a server does not want to use this default value, it sends its desired value to the peer in the Settings frame.
 Each side then agrees to use the smallest `MaxHeaderSize` value.
 It is uncommon to change this setting.

 The Settings frame is specified in Slice (LINK) and encoded with Slice2: